yananweinbaa/RSRCNN/README.md

 ###Create Dataset

-*Segmente each image, in training, validation and test sets, into 16 non-overlapping 375× 375 images.
-And applying *suXXX the training set and develop the .txt files containing all the name of images in the  training set (FindList.sh is referable to do this work).
+*Segmente each image, in training, validation and test sets, into 16 non-overlapping 375× 375 images. <br>
+*suXXX the training set and develop the .txt files containing all the name and label of images in the  training set (FindList.sh is referable to do this work).<br>
 *using the .txt files to develop the lmdb files.
-MakeLmdb.sh can finish this work.
+MakeLmdb.sh can finish this work.<br>
 *develop the mean.binaryproto files.
-MakeMean.sh can work well.
+MakeMean.sh can work well.<br>